alialmais/U.S_MAP_Visualization/README.md

 **Dataset Source:** US Accidents Dataset (2016 - 2023)

-**Dataset Information**
+*Dataset Information:*

-**The original dataset contains 7.7 million accident records collected from 2016 to 2023 across 49 states in the USA.
+The original dataset contains 7.7 million accident records collected from 2016 to 2023 across 49 states in the USA.
 For this project, only accidents from 2023 were used.
-Additionally, admins can manually add new accident records, which will be stored in MySQL and instantly reflected on the map.**
+Additionally, admins can manually add new accident records, which will be stored in MySQL and instantly reflected on the map.
 ---
  **Set up MySQL database:**
 - Import `schema.sql` into MySQL.